LoRyder1/LoRyder1.github.io/unit1_projects/resque_sidekiq.md

   *stats*
   the stats tab displays overall stats of the Resque isntance as well as a listing of all the keys in Redis.
 Clicking on the keys will show the value of the key, so this provides a nice quick way to look inside Redis without having to connect and fire up the command line client

+** Starting up the Workers**

+Resque provides rake tasks to start one or many workers.
+Add require 'resque/tasks' in the top of your Rakefile.
+Then you'll see them added to your available tasks:

+You can control these tasks with environment variables:
+  - queue controls which queue will be monitored
+  - count set the number of workers (only with resque:workers)

+**Why Use a Job**

+The total_word_count methods on Article and Comment are each implemented as such:

+The result is that each viewing of the dashboard causes a calculation involving each comment or article to be rerun.
+This is the sort of potentially slow operation that should A) be cached, and B) be calculated in the background.
+Introducing a Resque job into our application will make this change relatively simple and straightforward to implement.